MvdSman/mvdsman.github.io/pages/pages-root-folder/index.md

   title: "Blog & Portfolio"
   url: 'https://mvdsman.github.io/blog/'
   image: widget-1-302x182.jpg
-  text: 'This site was created to show some of the projects I'm working on and to keep myself on track by trying to analyse different kinds of datasets.
-More content will follow soon!
+  text: 'This site was created to show some of the projects I am working on and to keep myself on track by trying to analyse different kinds of datasets.
+More content will follow soon!'
 widget2:
   title: "Why use this theme?"
   url: 'http://phlow.github.io/feeling-responsive/info/'